scottyeager/info_foundation/src/promotion/how_to_help.md

 - [YouTube](https://youtube.com/c/ThreeFoldFoundation)
 - [Forum](https://forum.threefold.io)

 _If you're on Telegram, we also have a group there where we exclusively share out recent news.
-Ping @samtaggart on Telegram to be added._
+Join [here](https://t.me/joinchat/KfndwRSiOGjLU2OQsla8Ng)._

 Please follow along and feel free to share with your networks when you are inspired to do so.
 Remember it's always best to add a line of text or two when you share the post rather than just hitting "share now."
 If you don't know what we're talking about, reach out to spreadtheword@threefold.io and we'll walk you through it.